GuideLast reviewed July 1, 2026

 What Temperature Can a Welding Mat Withstand?

-An honest explainer on welding-mat heat ratings — why there is no standardised floor-mat temperature figure, how continuous, peak and spatter-contact heat differ, and what UK classification to ask for instead.
+An honest explainer on welding-mat heat ratings: why there is no standardized floor-mat temperature figure, how continuous, peak and spatter-contact heat differ, and what documentation to request.

 A single “°C rating” feels like a reassuringly simple answer to “what temperature can a welding mat withstand” — but for a floor mat it is largely a marketing number.
 There is no dedicated standard behind it, and the figure usually blurs three very different things.
 Here is how to read heat claims honestly and what to request instead.